-- Dehumanizing of students, as monitoring of all activity within the school environment may be demeaning.
+- Dehumanizing students, as monitoring all activity within the school environment, may be demeaning.

 - Hesitation by students to seek help from counselors and other school staff, since their whereabouts would no longer be kept private from other faculty and administrators.

 - Students could become accustomed to electronic tracking, which could carry through into their adult lives and they begin to see monitoring and tracking as a normal part of society.